jet689/memory-leak-detector/README.md

-**warning** *enabling LEAK_MEM_DYNAMIC could potentially lead to corrupt data as it uses malloc and realloc which can be filled with garbage data, so do not enable unless you are comfortable with that possibility* (although if you are it rocks)
+**warning** *enabling LEAK_MEM_DYNAMIC could potentially lead to garbage data as it uses malloc and realloc which can be filled with garbage data, so do not enable unless you are comfortable with that possibility* (although if you are it rocks)
 ## Features

 1. Detect any memory leak and tell the exact line and filename where the allocation was done.